emerywebster/emerywebster.github.io/_posts/2016-03-21-ux-principles.md

 - Power users are the minority
 - Design for distracted idiots, not obsessed geniuses
 - Hidden vs. Visible: Understand simplicity vs crippling your feature set
-- Recognish vs. Memory: don't make me thing. (or at worst, _remind me where to look_)
+- Recognition vs. Memory: don't make me think (or at worst, _remind me where to look_)
 - Learning is slow.
 Habits are fast: create a "fast way" to do key features.

 ---